Free Tool — Printable PDF

 • What happens if my child doesn't meet a goal — is there a plan for that?

-• Are the proposed services enough to allow my child to make meaningful progress?
+• Are the proposed accommodations, related services, and supports enough to help my child make meaningful progress?

 • If I disagree with something in the IEP, can I note my disagreement before signing?